AdobeDocs/commerce-learn.en/help/merchant/business-intelligence/1-overview.md

 ---
-title: Business Intelligence - Overview
+title: MBI - Overview
-description: Learn about the three core components within the Business Intelligence product that provide a complete business intelligence solution.
+description: Learn about the three core components within the MBI product that provide a complete business intelligence solution.
 landing-page-description: Watch this video series to learn how you can drive better business insights and results through data aggregation, analysis, and visualization.
 kt: 5724
 doc-type: feature video